Algebraic vector bundles and $p$-local A^1-homotopy theory: Introduction

 \section{Introduction}

 Fix a base field $k \subset \cplx$ and suppose $X$ is a smooth algebraic $k$-variety.
-There is a forgetful map $\mathscr{V}_r(X) \to \mathscr{V}_r^{top}(X)$ from the set of isomorphism classes of rank $r$ algebraic vector bundles on $X$ to the set of isomorphism classes of rank $r$ complex topological vector bundles on the complex manifold $X(\cplx)$.
-A complex topological vector bundle lying in the image of this map will be called {\em algebraizable}.
+There is a forgetful map $\mathscr{V}_r(X) \to \mathscr{V}_r^{\topo}(X)$ from the set of isomorphism classes of rank $r$ algebraic vector bundles on $X$ to the set of isomorphism classes of rank $r$ complex topological vector bundles on the complex manifold $X(\cplx)$ (throughout this paper, we abuse notation and write $X$ for $X({\cplx})$).
+A complex topological vector bundle lying in the image of this map is called {\em algebraizable}.
 In general, the forgetful map is neither injective nor surjective.
-A necessary condition for algebraizability of a vector bundle is that the topological Chern classes should be algebraic, i.e., should lie in the image of the cycle class map $CH^i(X) \to H^{2i}(X(\cplx),\Z)$.
+A necessary condition for algebraizability of a vector bundle is that the topological Chern classes should be algebraic, i.e., should lie in the image of the cycle class map $\CH^i(X) \to \H^{2i}(X,\Z)$.

 The forgetful map from the previous paragraph factors as: